eliabecardoso/howto_nodejsexpress_api/README.md

 **Steps for running**

-1. clone or get .zip this project.
+1. clone or download .zip this project.

 2. on terminal within project folder run: yarn or npm (for download modules)